페이지 이동경로

 • URL: The endpoint for sending API requests.

-• Authorization: The authorization method required for the API call, such as an access token or app key, business token.
+• Authorization: The authorization method required for the API call, such as Platform key, Admin key, access token, business token.

 • Permission: Permission required to call the API.

-• Prerequisite: You must configure settings in the app management page before calling the API.
+• Prerequisite: Guides the items that must be configured on the app management page before calling the API, with links to relevant documents.

 • Kakao Login: Whether you must implement Kakao Login for the API to work.